nohuto/noverse.dev/docs-site/src/content/docs/win-config/system/dxg-kernel-values.md

   order: 7
 ---

+`dxgkrnl.sys` is Windows DirectX/WDDM graphics kernel driver that mediates between apps and the GPU to schedule work, manage graphics memory, present frames, and handle TDR hang recovery.

 Many applied values are defaults, some not.
 See documentation below for details.
+The applied data is sometimes pure speculation.

 ## Registry Values